Hullabalo/ComfyUI-Loop/README.md

 [loop_and_save_any.webm](https://github.com/user-attachments/assets/d6e1c707-8403-419d-91ff-b470b1599d01)

 ## ♾️ Loop Any
-Loops various file types (images, masks, latents, audio, text) from ComfyUI's output directory or one of its subfolders
+Loops various file types (images, masks, latents, audio, text) from ComfyUI's output directory or one of its subfolders  basically by loading and overwriting the file specified in the 'path' field, making it automatically available for the next iteration.

 **Inputs:**
 | Parameter | Type | Default | Description |